Ambo-Studio/Cimple/README.md

 *MYSQL 4.2.0

-*HTML5 Support

 Support
 ==

-The system is developed by Frederick Eggertsen, AspIT Midtjylland.
+The system is developed by Frederick Ambo

 COPYRIGHT AND LICENSE
 ==